List of San Francisco Giants broadcasters: Additional broadcasters

 F.P.
 Santangelo, formerly with the Washington Nationals, assisted Flemming on some broadcasts, and retired broadcaster Lon Simmons (died 2015) was usually present several times a season.
 Since May 2007, and only during weekend home games and road games against the A's, retired Giants first baseman J.T.
 Snow has performed color analyst duties alongside Flemming.
 In the 2010 season, Doug Greenwald (son of former Giants broadcaster Hank Greenwald and regular announcer for the AAA (Fresno Grizzlies) called several Giants radio broadcasts as a substitute for Flemming.
 Former Giants reliever Jeremy Affeldt joined Kuiper for a radio broadcast on September 15, 2016.

-Joe Ritzo and Randy Winn are currently the fill-ins on KNBR when Kuiper, Miller, and/or Flemming are off/on TV.
+Joe Ritzo and F.P.
+Santangelo are currently the fill-ins on KNBR when Kuiper, Miller, and/or Flemming are off/on TV.
 Shawn Estes, Javier Lopez, and Hunter Pence fill in for Mike Krukow when he is off.

 Spanish-language radio broadcasts are handled by Erwin Higueros, who calls the play-by-play, and Tito Fuentes, who performs color analyst duties.
 Marvin Benard also serves as a color analyst for road games.